Lux-source/Inteligentes/README.md

      - Instantiates `BestFirstSearch` with the provided `heuristic` function and executes the `search` method.

 3. **Output Formatting**:

    - Uses `format_solution_details` to neatly format and display the solution paths along with performance statistics such as nodes generated, nodes explored, solution depth, solution cost, and execution time.

+**Updates**:

+- **Output Formatting**: The action costs are now displayed with five decimal places, reflecting the travel time in seconds.
+- **Consistent Units**: The total solution cost and action costs are in seconds, matching the units used in the algorithms.

 **Notes**: